uwmadisoncals/cals-main-plugins/connections/README.txt

 == Changelog ==

 [Complete Changelog can be found here.](https://connections-pro.com/changelog/)

+= 8.8 12/22/2017 =
+* FEATURE: Add phone fieldset configuration options.
+* TWEAK: Ensure `jquery-form` is registered, seems some plugin/theme is unregistering this core WP script.
+* TWEAK: Tweak to ensure Say What text changes can be applied to address type labels.
+* TWEAK: cnOptions::getRegisteredAddressTypes()` should return all active and inactive address types.
+* TWEAK: Deprecated `cnOptions::getDefaultAddressValues() `should return `cnOptions::getAddressTypesOptions()`.
+* TWEAK: Minor CSS tweak to admin widget title, setting min height.
+* BUG: Fix PHP Warning: natsort() expects parameter 1 to be array, null given.

+= 8.7.1 12/13/2017 =
+* TWEAK: Use `strtolower()` instead of `mb_strtolower()`.
+* TWEAK: Use `strtoupper()` instead of `mb_strtoupper()`.
+* TWEAK: Do not use ternary shorthand, requires PHP > 5.3.
+* BUG: Update minified CSS/JS files.
+* BUG: Remove placeholder string in settings.
+* DEV: Add couple phpDoc references.

+= 8.7 12/12/2017 =
+* FEATURE: Introduce field configuration options for the Publish, Name and Address field sets.
+* NEW: Add United Kingdom counties to cnGEO.
+* NEW: Introduce `cnGEO::getRegionName()`.
+* NEW: Introduce cnCountries.
+* NEW: Introduce the WP REST API countries endpoint/routes.
+* NEW: Add support for sortable/repeatable checklist fields in the Settings API.
+* TWEAK: Increase CSS enqueue priority to load last.
+* TWEAK: Remove the Enfold theme comapatibility hack as it no longer seems necessary after changing the CSS load priority.
+* TWEAK: Ensure minheight of the search submit button is set to auto to try to override themes which insist on setting a global minheight on submit form fields.
+* TWEAK: Make img src URL protocol relative.
+* TWEAK: Make `cn_manage_{taxonomy}_custom_column` hook an action instead of filter.
+* TWEAK: Add methods to cnCountry to pull data from the Rinvex\Country library and update existing calls to it to make them compatible to the new country attributs structure.
+* TWEAK: Refactor cnGeo to utilize cnCountries, deprecating many of the region specific methods.
+* TWEAK: Make `cnGEO::getRegionName()` a public static method matching the est of the members in the class.
+* TWEAK: Do not show labels for hidden text inputs.
+* TWEAK: Add support for the data attribute in `cnHTML::input()`.
+* BUG: Check for page hook properties one ata time as they are added to the filter array ro prevent PHP warning notices from being generated on multisite.
+* BUG: Check to ensure varaiable is array before using in a foreach loop to prevent a PHP warning.
+* BUG: Correct `Illegal string offset` and `Cannot create references to/from string offsets` PHP errors when saving user meta.
+* DEV: Include the Rinvex\Country library.

 = 8.6.12 11/01/2017 =
 * NEW: Introduce support for custom taxonomies.